oracle/terraform-provider-oci/website/docs/r/globally_distributed_database_sharded_database.html.markdown

 	* `selection` - (Required) (Updatable)
 	* `value` - (Required when operation=INSERT | MERGE) (Updatable)
 * `prefix` - (Required) Unique name prefix for the sharded databases.
 Only alpha-numeric values are allowed.
 First character has to be a letter followed by any combination of letter and number.
+* `replication_factor` - (Optional) The Replication factor for RAFT replication based sharded database.
+Currently supported values are 3, 5 and 7.
+* `replication_method` - (Optional) The Replication method for sharded database.
+* `replication_unit` - (Optional) For RAFT replication based sharded database, the value should be atleast twice the number of shards.
 * `shard_details` - (Required) Collection of ATP-Dedicated shards that needs to be created.
 	* `admin_password` - (Required) Admin password for shard database.
 	* `cloud_autonomous_vm_cluster_id` - (Required) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the cloud Autonomous Exadata VM Cluster.